Icybee/module-pages/README.md

 ## Blueprint

-A blueprint is a simplified data structure representing the relashionship between pages.
+A blueprint is a simplified data structure representing the relationship between pages.
 It provides child/parent relations, parent/children relations, an index, and a tree representation.
 The blueprint can be created from a [Query][] or can be obtained from the `pages` model.